-A Preliminary Letter of Findings (LOF) will be provided to the institution within 30 days of the On-Site Review.
+A Preliminary Letter of Findings (LOF) will be provided to the institution within 30 calendar days of completion of the On-Site Review.
 The Preliminary LOF will provide the compliance status of each of the standards/guidelines reviewed.
 The Preliminary LOF will identify the standard/guideline, state the compliance status, describe the rationale for the compliance status and identify recommended corrective action.
-All the findings are based on the review of materials, interviews, observations and tour of the facilities.
+All the findings are based on the review of materials, interviews, observations, and tour of the facilities.

-The institution will have 30 days to review and respond to the Preliminary LOF.
+The institution will have 15 calendar days to review and respond to the Preliminary LOF.
 The institution will correct any inaccuracies or provide additional information to clarify a finding.
-In some instances items that need corrective action may have been corrected.
+In some instances, items that need corrective action may have been corrected.
 The Preliminary LOF will be changed to reflect the input from the institution.

-A Final LOF will be sent to the institution within 15 days of receipt of the feedback from the Preliminary LOF.
+A Final LOF will be sent to the institution within 15 calendar days of receipt of the feedback from the Preliminary LOF.
 The Final LOF becomes the official findings of the On-Site Review and will be filed with the U.S. Department of Education - Office for Civil Rights.

-The institution has 90 days to develop a Voluntary Compliance Plan (VCP).
+From the date of the Final LOF, the institution has 15 calendar days to develop and submit a Voluntary Compliance Plan (VCP).
 Compliance plans are written using the recommended format and address how the specific non-compliance item will be corrected or remediated.
 The plans will define the action to be taken, timelines, personnel responsible, technical assistance needs, and monitoring and evaluation results/outcomes.
 Information on how to develop a VCP is in the appendix.